nordic-institute/X-Road/doc/Protocols/pr-meta_x-road_service_metadata_protocol.md

         </xs:sequence>
     </xs:complexType>
 ```

 ## 5 Retrieving WSDL of a Service

 Service clients are able to download WSDL files that contain the definition of a given service.
-This can be accomplished by making HTTP GET request to the client's security server.
+This can be accomplished either by making normal X-Road protocol POST request or by making HTTP GET request to the client's security server.
+It should be noted that from X-Road version 6.17.x onwards the POST request method is preferred and the GET method has been disabled by default and is to be removed in some future version.

+The POST method request is documented in annex C.7 and response in annexes C.8-C.9.

-The URL of the request is either `http://SECURITYSERVER/wsdl` or `https://SECURITYSERVER/wsdl` depending on whether the HTTPS protocol is configured for interaction between the security server and the information system.
+For the GET method the URL of the request is either `http://SECURITYSERVER/wsdl` or `https://SECURITYSERVER/wsdl` depending on whether the HTTPS protocol is configured for interaction between the security server and the information system.
 When making the request, the address `SECURITYSERVER` must be replaced with the actual address of the security server.
 The client MUST specify the identifier of the service using the following parameters:

 * `xRoadInstance` – code that identifies the X-Road instance;